cyrbon/pylongecity/README.md

 ##### Or using the [Nix package manager](https://nixos.org/nix/):

-If nix is not installed, [look here for as quick guide.](#nix-installation-if-needed)
+If nix is not installed, [look here for a quick guide.](https://github.com/cyrbon/pylongecity#nix-installation-if-needed)

 ###### Once nix is installed